cardillan/mindcode/doc/syntax/SYNTAX-6-OPTIMIZATIONS.markdown

 There's no jump in the last branch of an inlined table, saving one instruction execution when accessing elements served by the last branch.
 When arranged in natural order, the last branch contains the last element for unfolded tables, and the last element plus the middle one for folded tables.
 However, if the array has an odd number of elements, the last branch of a folded table serves only one element of the array.

 When text-based table dispatch is used, the branches can be arranged in any order.
 Therefore, branches in inlined tables are reversed with text-based table dispatch.
-This way, it is guaranteed that the last branch of a folded table will serve two elements (the first one and the middle one), and in case of unfolded tables, it will serve the first element.
-This brings small improvement to odd-sized arrays implemented by folded tables, and a possible improvement from putting the first array element on the best path (as the first element is accessed the most often by most algorithms, certainly more often than the last element).
+This way, it is guaranteed that the last branch of a folded table will serve two elements (the first one and the middle one), and in the case of unfolded tables, it will serve the first element.
+This brings a small improvement to odd-sized arrays implemented by folded tables, and a possible improvement from putting the first array element on the best path; as the first element is accessed the most often by most algorithms, certainly more often than the last element.

 ### Code size and performance